Iourick/MeanAndVar/README.md

 # MeanAndVar
-work with mean and disp only
+work with mean and disp for marixes